Industrial metals price surge set to stall after stellar 2021

-LONDON: Industrial metals prices were set to end 2021 with their biggest annual gain since 2009, driven by tight supply and increasing demand, with aluminium and tin the biggest risers.
+LONDON: Industrial metals ended 2021 posting their biggest annual price gains since 2009 driven by tight supply and increased demand and led by aluminium and tin.

-Prices were mixed on Friday, with trading activity muted during the Christmas holiday season.
+Prices were mixed on Friday, with trading muted during the Christmas holiday season.

 “It’s been a year with strong demand recovery from the pandemic,” said ING analyst Wenyu Yao.
 “Most metals markets flipped into deficit.”